ietf-wg-acme/acme/draft-ietf-acme-acme.md

   string
 * Reference: Where this field is defined

-Initial contents: The fields and descriptions defined in {{account-objects}}.
+Initial contents: The fields and descriptions defined in {{directory}}.

 | Field Name              | Field Type      | Reference |
 |:------------------------|:----------------|:----------|